xray-imaging/xdeep/README.md

 ## Usage
 ### Virtual environment
-Conda virtual environment can be installed following `conda env create -f /path/to/stf_env_conda.yml`.
+Conda virtual environment (venv) can be installed following `conda env create -f /path/to/stf_env_conda.yml`.
+This venv has been tested on Python 3.11.
+Once installed, activate the venv following `conda activate stf_env`.